 - submission to or rejection of such conduct is used as the basis for university decisions affecting the individual (often referred to as “quid pro quo” harassment); or

 - such conduct creates a hostile environment.
-A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefitting from the university’s education or employment programs and/or activities.
+A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university’s education or employment programs and/or activities.

 Conduct must be deemed severe, persistent, or pervasive from both a subjective and an objective perspective.
 In evaluating whether a hostile environment exists, the university will consider the totality of known circumstances, including, but not limited to:

 - the frequency, nature and severity of the conduct;

 - the effect of the conduct on the complainant’s mental or emotional state;